 - Pedestrian accidents involving commercial trucks or tractor-trailers

-The evidence needed to prove liability on the offending tortfeasor will depend on the specific cause of your accident.
+The evidence needed to prove the liability of the offending tortfeasor will depend on the specific cause of your accident.
 Depending on the facts of your case, you may have grounds for a claim against the driver who hit you, the company that employs the driver who hit you, a government entity, or another party altogether.
-You can rest assured our attorneys will sue any party that may be responsible for your injuries
+You can rest assured our attorneys will sue any party that may be responsible for your injuries.

 Our California pedestrian accident lawyers have decades of experience in settlement negotiations and litigation.
 We know what it takes to succeed in California pedestrian accident claims.
 We will tailor our legal strategies to the unique circumstances of your case.
 Our attorneys will compile evidence, talk to eyewitnesses, and consult experts to ensure your claim is as strong as possible before we enter settlement negotiations.

 If a pedestrian crash has left you overwhelmed, in a position where you are out of work, and with steep medical bills, it is vital that you do everything in your power to give your personal injury claim the best chance of success.
 Our California pedestrian accident lawyers at Arash Law can assist you in navigating the claim process and pursuing justice and the maximum compensation from all responsible parties.